 First lesson: learning doesn’t always look like “school”

-It’s hard to take the plunge, especially if — like me — you’re intending to homeschool temporarily.
-At first I was afraid my children would fall behind.
+It’s hard to take the plunge, especially if — like me — you’re intending to homeschool temporarily (I did so because of the pandemic).
+At first, I was afraid my children would fall behind.
 Then I realized: kids “fall behind” all the time.
 Sometimes it’s because the quality of teaching is lacking.
 Often, it’s just that they’re not ready to learn on someone else’s schedule.

 After some reflection, I realized my kids are learning all the time — it’s as natural as breathing.
 We learn together on formal field trips and in the forest, through books and movies and family discussions and board games.

 My kids also take charge of their own learning.
-My 13-year-old son knows far more about medieval armies than I ever will, and has honed his storytelling skills by leading weekly Dungeons and Dragons role-playing game sessions.
-My 10-year-old is solely responsible for maintaining her own fish tank, which she prepared for by learning all about guppies, and is a keen observer of nature.
-My 7-year-old is exploring melody, rhythm, and self-expression through writing her own songs.
+At 13-years-old son knows far more about medieval armies than I ever will, and has honed his storytelling skills by leading weekly Dungeons and Dragons role-playing game sessions.
+The 10-year-old is solely responsible for maintaining her own fish tank, which she prepared for by learning all about guppies, and is a keen observer of nature.
+The 7-year-old is exploring melody, rhythm, and self-expression through writing her own songs.

 We also do some directed learning, with “assignments” and math practice.
 But as much as possible, I try to find opportunities to learn through hands-on exploration, imagination, and play.
 My priority is to keep my kids healthy and happy.
 If worksheets don’t work for us, we will find another way to learn.

 So, how do I teach my kids the stuff I don’t know?